WLiu0928/lsrestart/README.md

 Tested with a VirtualBox Ubuntu 32-bit server

-For express_approach:
+## For express_approach:

-On the server that wants to be able to be shutdown/restarted:
+On the server that wants to be able to be shutdown/restarted (Uses env variable PORT or 8080 if not defined:
 1. Enable passwordless sudo shutdown and sudo reboot (Steps: https://askubuntu.com/questions/168879/shutdown-from-terminal-without-entering-password)
-2. Run npm install in v2/back
+2. Run npm install in express_approach/back
-3. Run npm start in v2/back
+3. Run npm start in express_approach/back

 On the local machine:
-1. Run npm install in v2/front
+1. Run npm install in express_approach/front
-2. Run npm start in v2/front
+2. Run npm start in express_approach/front